jaescalo/akamai-edgeworker-examples/ekv-importer/README.md

 In a future version of this tool the namespace_id, group_id, network and mode_max_workers may be available as options in the CLI instead.

-## CSV File
+## CSV Formatting
+The input or seed data must be in CSV format.
+With some coding to this script any other formats for the input data can be addressed.
 The CSV must contain all the entries to import including the item id.

-Here's an example:
+### Flat CSV
+Here's an example of a normal/flat CSV where each value is a string of text:
 ```
 key,code,language,isd
 Afghanistan,AFG,ps|da,93